naufalkhairil/myCV/README.md

 Deploying my Curriculum Vitae to herokuapp using flask and web template from https://colorlib.com/

-try this using desktop only
+Still under development.
+Try this using desktop only https://cvnaufal.herokuapp.com/
-under development :)
-https://cvnaufal.herokuapp.com/